 Six months ago:

 It was before Bear and I moved in together that the pill-taking started not being as regular as it should have been.
 It’s not something I’m proud of, but my contraceptive has been a pain in the ass for some time now.
 I changed my last pill because it wasn’t working to regulate anything, particularly my periods, so I certainly didn’t trust that it would control whether or not I would get pregnant.
 And then there’s the my-chronic-disease business.
 I’m sick a lot sometimes.
 Trying to keep pills down, any of them, is a daily struggle.
-There were days when I would take a pill and then throw it right back up.
+There were days where I would take a pill and then throw it right back up.
 I’d take a second pill, just in case, and I’d throw up a second time around.
 I can’t even take Paracetamol.
 Pill-poppin’ is not easy for me.
 That’s why I don’t take any medication for my chronic disease business.
 Fuck that.
 Fuck that in every single way.